-Bacio Divino Cellars (meaning Divine Kiss in Italian), was founded by Claus Janzen in 1993 who was first became interested in wine as a self appointed “ski bum” while working at an upscale restaurant in Switzerland during the ski seasons.
-He was 19 years of age when he became a wine enthusiast/collector and started developing what has become an incredible palate.
-This refined palate is now very important as he makes all their final blending decisions.
+Bacio Divino Cellars (meaning Divine Kiss in Italian), was founded by Claus Janzen in 1993; he initially became interested in wine as a self-appointed “ski bum” while working at an upscale restaurant in Switzerland during the ski seasons.
+He was 19 years of age when he became a wine enthusiast/collector and started developing what ultimately would become a very trained palate – useful as he is directly involved in all their final blending decisions.

 A non-wine related career took hold in real estate with the family ultimately settling near Winnipeg in Manitoba, Canada.
 But he continued to explore his passions for wine – joining Opimian, Canada’s largest private wine club – at one point winning a best tasting contest.
 While his children were young, Claus moved his family to Provence in France – spending one year exploring the region (mostly by bicycle according to his son Kyle) and visiting numerous wineries and meeting winemakers.

 Eventually he made his way to Napa Valley – he took what he thought would be a relaxing trip with the intent on visiting several wineries.
 Already familiar with and a buyer of the Caymus wines, on his first trip to the valley he made a point of visiting Caymus Winery and met Chuck Wagner (the owner of the winery).
 They bonded over a shared passion of wine and Chuck invited Claus to work at the winery for the upcoming harvest.
 Caymus had recently received excellent exposure in the Wine Spectator and sales domestically were doing quite well.
 But Chuck was also interested in selling his wines overseas – and after hearing this, Claus told Chuck he could help with building overseas exposure to the Caymus wines.